High School Diploma

-The High School Diploma Program (HSD) is specifically for students earning credits toward a Folsom Cordova Unified School District (FCUSD), Adult Education diploma.
-FCAS follows the core graduation requirements of the FCUSD.
+The High School Diploma Program (HSD) is for students earning credits toward a Folsom Cordova Unified School District (FCUSD), Adult Education diploma.
 The total number of credits needed to obtain an Adult Education High School Diploma is 200.
-Upon enrollment, we will evaluate a students.

 Folsom Cordova Adult School conducts a formal commencement ceremony every May.
 Students who graduate early may still particpate in graduation.

-Please bring a copy of your official transcript in a sealed, unopened envelope to your Registration Appointment.
+Bring a copy of your official transcript/s in a sealed, unopened envelope to your registration Appointment.

 Students are expected to attend every class session.
 There are no excused absences.
 Hours missed because of illness, tardiness, etc. are all considered absences.
 Please consult the course syllabus for specific information on attendance policy for your class.

 Adult Education requires a minimum amount of hours students are expected to complete assignments while in class and at home.
 Please see class syllabus for specific pacing requirement.